 AWARDS & HONORS

-In addition to the awards received for her writing, Deborah has been recognized by the TN Economic Task Force on Women, American Planning Association/Chicago, and diversitybusiness.com.
-She was recruited to join the TN Advisory Committee of the US Global Leadership Coalition and the Diversity Advisory Task Force of Volkswagen Chattanooga.
+In addition to the awards received for her writing, Deborah has been recognized with awards by the TN Economic Task Force on Women, American Planning Association/Chicago, and was named Champion of Diversity by diversitybusiness.com.
+She serves on the TN Advisory Committee of the US Global Leadership Coalition and the Diversity Advisory Task Force of Volkswagen Chattanooga.